mayank1989gupta/gosamples/channels/README.md

     Channels are the only way we can communicate between "go routines" including communication between Main Routine &, Child Between
     Channels are type specific

+    Go Routnine <--> Channel <--> Child Go Routines channel <- 5 // Sends data '5' into the channel

+    to reieve the message:
+    myNumber <- channel or, <- channel

+Funtion Literal

+    Unnamed function to wrap some little chunk of code to be exceuted in some point in future